-Computing and technology are becoming increasingly intrinsic in all of our daily lives and our Computing curriculum at North Bradley aims to reflect this.
+Computing and technology are increasingly intrinsic in all of our daily lives and our Computing curriculum at North Bradley aims to reflect this.
 By the time that pupils leave our school, we aim to:

 - provide a range of opportunities to programme, problem solve and understand the fundamentals of computer science;